 The coastal backsplash is tile from Lunada Bay Tile.
 The color is Agate Lucca Pearl 1×4 Brick.
 The color of the tile is a marbled swirl of seaglass blues, greens, and gold, topped with a subtle pearl iridescent glazed finish.
 It is absolutely stunning in person.
 I wish the camera could capture the iridescence better.

 This faucet has been sitting under my bed for the past 3 years.
 I kid you not!
 I was a Delta Faucet Blogger back in 2013 and chose this gorgeous Trinsic Touch Faucet in Champagne Bronze.
 The reemergence of muted bronze and gold tones were just starting to pop up onto the style scene.
 My personal style is not a “matchy-match” kind of style.
 Call me a bit of a traditional ruler breaker.
 I love mixing metals.
 When it is done correctly, mixing metals can give a room a more intersting, creative, and vibrant energy that people can’t quite put their finger on.
 This faucet is a game changer in the kitchen.
 My family LOVE’s it.
 Tap on- tap off… awesome.

-The counter tops are Cambria Quartz (which we had before) in Torquay.
-They look like marble but are so much stronger, non-porous and do not need any maintenance.
+The counter tops are Cambria Quartz (which we had before but in a different color).
+This beautiful white quartz is called “Torquay”.
+It looks like marble but is so much stronger, non-porous and does not need any maintenance.